inode64/FoodMan/README.md

 - Integration with openfoodfacts.org
 - Charts and stats graphics
 - Import / Export in csv
-- Manage menus for restaurants, gims, etc...
+- Manage menus for restaurants, gyms, catering, etc...

 Ideas
 -------------